fosslinux/live-bootstrap/parts.rst

 automake 1.4-p6
 ===============

 GNU Automake is a tool for automatically generating Makefile.in files.
-Together with Autoconf they from GNU Autotools build system.
+It is another major part of GNU Autotools build system.

 ``automake`` again needs both ``automake`` and ``autoconf``.
 In order to bootstrap it we patch ``configure.in`` file to produce ``automake`` and skip ``Makefile`` effectively